The Circular Economy: What’s Old is New Again and Again

-What I love about this concept is that it builds on the maxim of “reduce, reuse, recycle” and takes a holistic look at the efforts of everyone involved in making, distributing, and consuming raw materials and products.
+I love this concept because it builds on the maxim of "reduce, reuse, recycle" and takes a holistic look at everyone's efforts in making, distributing, and consuming raw materials and products.

 In the retail space, those involved are manufacturers, suppliers, retailers, and customers.
 Each plays a crucial role in reaching a zero-waste supply chain—the ultimate goal of the circular economy—and each ends up creating all sorts of new value along the way.
 (We’ll show you how in the next update.)